2023 Securities and Exchange Commission charges against the Church of Jesus Christ of Latter-day Saints and Ensign Peak Advisors

-On February 21, 2023, the United States Securities and Exchange Commission (SEC) charged the Church of Jesus Christ of Latter-day Saints (LDS Church) and its non-profit investment arm, Ensign Peak Advisors for failing to disclose the LDS Church's investments, and instead creating shell companies whose purpose was to obscure the LDS Church's portfolio.
-The SEC further charged that the forms that were filed by the shell companies deliberately concealed the amount of control that Ensign Peak Advisors had over investment decisions.
+On February 21, 2023, the United States Securities and Exchange Commission (SEC) charged the Church of Jesus Christ of Latter-day Saints (LDS Church) and its non-profit investment arm, Ensign Peak Advisors (EP), for failing to disclose the LDS Church's investments, and instead creating shell companies whose purpose was to obscure the church's portfolio.
+The SEC further charged that the forms that were filed by the shell companies deliberately concealed the amount of control that EP had over investment decisions.

-The charges were settled, with the LDS Church paying a $1 million penalty, and Ensign Peak Advisors paying a $4 million penalty.
+The charges were settled, with the LDS Church paying a $1 million penalty, and EP paying a $4 million penalty.

+In September 2023, the Salt Lake Tribune suggested that the LDS Church may have additionally failed to file disclosure forms for its $9 billion pension and health plan fund.
+A representative for the LDS Church stated that the funds filings were discussed with the SEC during the "Ensign Peak matter."

 Background

 In 1963, the LDS Church was on the brink of insolvency, and N. Eldon Tanner was brought in to rescue the LDS Church finances.
 Tanner emphasized investing and a disdain for deficit spending, returning the LDS Church finances to sound footing.
-In 1997, the LDS Church split off its investment division and created a separate legal entity called Ensign Peak Advisors.
+In 1997, the LDS Church split off its investment division and created a separate legal entity called EP.

 Form 13F is a quarterly report filed, per SEC regulations, by "institutional investment managers" with control over $100M in assets to the SEC, listing all equity assets under management.
 The purpose of the form is to provide transparency over who owns stocks.